Graduate Admission Process

 How to be a Successful Graduate Student

 - Choose a program of study.
-At the graduate level, students may complete the Master of Library and Information Science or the MLIS with School Library Media Specialist (AA Level).
-Non-degree programs at the graduate level include the School Library Media Endorsement and the Graduate Certificate in Archives and Special Collections (see graduate non-degree admission for more information on these).
+At the graduate level, students may complete the Master of Library and Information Science, the MLIS with School Library Media Specialist (AA Level) licensure, the Graduate Certificate in Archives and Special Collections, and/or the Graduate Certificate in Youth Services and Literature.

 - Apply Online at the Graduate School.

 - Check The University of Southern Mississippi Academic Calendar for important application and registration deadlines.